PureGuard API Documentation

 RTB Trust Engine

-The RTB pipeline starts at a base trust of 10.0 and applies 36 penalty/bonus signals.
+The RTB pipeline starts at a base trust score and applies multiple penalty/bonus signals.
 Traffic scoring at bid time does not have access to browser headers (Sec-Fetch, etc.) since the RTB request comes from the SSP server, not the end user.
 Instead it relies on:

 Daily budget: The RTB bidder enforces a configurable daily spend cap.
 When the budget is exhausted, all bid requests receive an instant 204 (no processing overhead).